Shriranjanidev/vaccination-availability-lambda/README.md

 **Pre-requisite Steps**
 - Create a lambda function with Python runtime.
-- Configure scheduler event using AWS Event Bridge for every 30 minutes with the lambda as target
+- Configure scheduler event using AWS Event Bridge for every 1 minute(This can be configured as per your convenience) with the lambda as target
 - Configure AWS SES by verifying the sender email

 **Lambda Configuration Steps:**